What’s the Difference between Stretching and Yoga?

 Similarities between the two.

 There are several similarities between stretching and yoga.
-They both are types of movement that encourage full body movement and flexibility.
-The poses are restorative and can help you build basic muscle strength.
+They both are types of movement that encourage full body movement.
+The poses are restorative and can help you build basic muscle strength and flexibility.
 Both stretching and yoga improve your balance and posture and can help you work out any sore muscles.

 Yoga is a mindful movement practice, originating over 5,000 years ago.
-It combines mind and body with the elements of breathing, balance, and focus.
+It combines mind and body with the elements of breathing techniques, balance, and focus.
 Yoga is a complete workout, one that can be done by nearly anyone.

 There are many types of yoga, from “hot” yoga, to focussing on posture, to a meditative practice.
 There is not one “right” type of yoga- they all serve different purposes.
 While yoga is most associated with Hinduism, there are also a variety of yoga schools in Buddhism and Jainism as well.

-Yoga is typically done in classes, with an emphasis on flow.
+Yoga is typically done in classes, with an emphasis on flow and proper breathing.
 There is a wonderful sense of community and connection in each class.
 If you would like to do yoga at home, check out Yoga with Adriene on YouTube.

 With yoga, however, many people have to be cautious starting out.
 There are several poses (such as the one below) that are not obtainable to beginners.
 “Beginner” classes aren’t always suited to true beginners, people who don’t regularly exercise, or those with physical limitations.